" ....what's happening here is not just fine craftwork

 " As part of my NVQ Level 3 in Heritage Carpentry I am required to get a certain amount of experience in heavy timber frame work.
 There were a few different placements around Wales where I could fulfill the criteria, but I felt that raising the cruck barn at Felin Uchaf was the most exciting of them all.
 I knew that Felin Uchaf took on volunteers so I also saw it as a good opportunity to meet new people from around the globe and learn from them.

 The main goal during my time at Felin Uchaf was to raise and assemble a cruck frame barn.
 I learned a range of various skills which included how to set out timbers for framing, cut joints, make pegs, draw bore, carve moldings, use various framing machinery and instruments, and work efficiently with other carpenters.
 The really challenging work began when we started to raise the frame, this was not a simple task, and it required an army of volunteers.
 I learned how to apply some of my own existing skills in large mast erecting to raising the heavy timber frame bents.
 I also learned the importance in how to communicate effectively with co workers at critical moments during the raising.

 My time at Felin Uchaf successfully ticked all the boxes in the heavy timber framing section of my NVQ file, but more importantly it gave me a lot of relevant experience and practice for my future career.

 Green and Cultural Tourism Courses and Events

 The initiative has been funded by the Big Lottery's Coastal Communities Fund.
 A nationwide project aimed at helping coatal communities make better economic use of their local resources.
-To find out more about the Coastal Communities Fund and it's aims and objectives please click here

 This Autumn & Winter's events are aimed at raising local people's awareness of the rich natural and cultural heritage of the Llyn and exploring how we can better make use of these resources to enhance the are's economic future.